Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Introduction

-In this work we propose to decouple recognition from detection and thereby reduce the interdependence between them. \lyu{To be specific, we propose the single shot Self-Reliant Scene Text Spotter (\textbf{SRSTS}).
-Inspired by the concept of \wu{‘anchor’} in ~\cite{ren2015faster}, we introduce \textit{anchor point} that denotes each pixel of feature maps which serves as reference point for detection and recognition task with location guidance. \textbf{SRSTS} estimates positive anchor points for each potential text instance and the obtained positive anchor \wu{points are} further used to bridge the detected candidates and the recognized texts.
-As for the text recognition, we perform sampling for each anchor point and further decode text based on the features of the sampling points. }As a result, the precise text detection is not essential for text recognition, leading to two prominent merits.
-First, the performance of recognition is not strictly limited by the precision of detection, which is particularly advantageous in challenging scenarios for detection since estimating a rough anchor point for a text instance is a lot easier than predicting its precise \wu{boundary}.
-Secondly, \lyu{since our recognition task do\wu{es} not relay on precise detection results, }our \textbf{SRSTS} reduces the annotation cost for text detection substantially than the typical two-stage spotting methods, let alone the character-level annotations required by the previous single shot spotters ~\cite{xing2019convolutional, qiao2020mango}.
-Figure~\ref{fig:teaser} shows that our \textbf{SRSTS} is able to recognize the curved text correctly based on the sampled points around the estimated anchor point, even though our method also cannot detect its \wu{boundary} precisely.
-To conclude, we make following contributions. \begin{itemize} \item Our proposed \textbf{SRSTS} reduces the dependence of text recognition on detection, thereby circumventing the potential error propagation from detection to recognition. \item Benefiting from the designed effective spotting mechanism, \textbf{SRSTS} is able to recognize the text instances correctly even though the text boundaries are challenging to detect. \item We conduct extensive experiments to evaluate our method, including various ablation \wu{studies} to investigate the effectiveness of our method and the comprehensive comparisons to the state-of-the-art methods for text spotting on both regular-shaped benchmark and arbitrary-shaped benchmark.
-All these experiments validate the advantages of our \wu{method}. \end{itemize}
+The proposed sampling-driven concurrent spotting framework yields three merits of our \textbf{SRSTS v2}.
+First, the performance of recognition is not strictly limited by the precision of detection, which is particularly advantageous in challenging scenarios for detection since estimating a rough positive anchor point and sampling representative points for a text instance is quite easier than predicting its precise boundary.
+Second, the detection and recognition can be optimized collaboratively to potentially enhance each other.
+Third, since the recognition of \textbf{SRSTS v2} does not rely on precise detection results, it is feasible to train \textbf{SRSTS v2} with limited supervision for detection.
+Such learning paradigm makes it possible to reduce the annotation cost for text detection substantially than the typical spotting methods, let alone the character-level annotations required by the previous single shot spotters ~\cite{xing2019convolutional, qiao2020mango}.
+To conclude, the main contributions of this work can be summarized as follows: \begin{itemize}[] \item Our proposed \textbf{SRSTS v2} conducts both text detection and recognition in parallel based on the sampled representative feature points by the specially designed sampling module.
+Such design not only eliminates the dependence of text recognition on the detection results, thereby circumventing the potential error propagation from detection to recognition, but also allows for the collaborative optimization between two tasks to potentially enhance each other. \item Benefiting from the designed effective spotting mechanism, \textbf{SRSTS v2} is able to recognize the text instances correctly even though the text boundaries are challenging to detect. \item The decoupling of text recognition from detection makes it feasible for our proposed \textbf{SRSTS v2} to be trained with limited annotation for text detection, which is a preliminary exploration of weakly supervised text spotting. \item We conduct extensive experiments to evaluate our method, including various ablation studies to investigate the effectiveness of core components of \textbf{SRSTS v2} and the comprehensive comparisons with the state-of-the-art methods for text spotting on both regular-shaped benchmarks and arbitrary-shaped benchmarks.
+All these experiments validate the advantages of our method. \end{itemize}